GwennyGreen/kommtheuteaktenzeichen/README.md

 4. Run `pyenv exec poetry install`.

-You need to do the above steps only once.
+You need to do the above steps both at first install and also every time this project migrates to a new Python version (major or minor).

 To update your dependencies after a `git pull`, run `poetry update`.